Adaptive Two-stage Stochastic Programming with an Analysis on Capacity Expansion Planning Problem: Computational Analysis

 In this section, we first demonstrate the value of the adaptive two-stage approach in comparison to two-stage stochastic programming under different scenario tree structures and demand characteristics.
 Secondly, we examine the performances of the different algorithms introduced in Section~\ref{approxAlgSection} for solving the adaptive two-stage problem, along with their comparisons to the existing stochastic programming approaches.
 Finally, we analyze a generation capacity expansion plan under the adaptive two-stage approach to discuss its practical implications.

-To construct our computational testbed, we generate scenario trees for demand values using Algorithm \ref{alg:scenarioTreeAlgorithm} when number of branches at each period, namely $M$, is equal to 2 or 3.
-We examine scenario trees with number of stages $T$ ranging from 3 to 10.
-Consequently, the number of nodes in the scenario trees are in the range of $7$ to $29524$, corresponding to $(M,T) = (2,3)$, and $(M,T) = (3,10)$, respectively.
+To construct our computational testbed, we generate scenario trees for demand values using Algorithm \ref{alg:scenarioTreeAlgorithm} {in Appendix \ref{scenarioTreeSectionAppendix}} when number of branches at each period, namely $M$, is equal to 2 or 3.
+We examine scenario trees with number of stages $T$ ranging from 3 to 8.
 We solve the optimization problem \eqref{eq:GenerationExpansion} under five different randomly generated scenario trees for each $(M,T)$ pair.
 We report the average of these replications to represent the performances of the proposed methods under various instances.
 We conduct our experiments on an Intel Core i7 2.60GHz machine with 16 GB RAM.
 We implement the algorithms in Python using Gurobi 9 with a relative optimality gap of 0.1\% and time limit of 2 hours.

-\subsubsection{Value of Adaptive Two-Stage Approach}
+\subsubsection{Value of adaptive two-stage approach}

-To demonstrate the performance of the adaptive two-stage approach in comparison to two-stage stochastic programming, we define the relative value of adaptive two-stage approach (RVATS) by extending the definition of VATS.
+To demonstrate the performance of the adaptive two-stage approach in comparison to two-stage stochastic programming, we define the relative value of the adaptive two-stage approach (RVATS) by extending the definition of VATS.
 Specifically, we let

-where $V^{TS}$ and $V^{ATS}$ are the objective values corresponding to the two-stage model and adaptive two-stage model, respectively.
+where $V^{TS}$ and $V^{ATS}$ are the objective values corresponding to the two-stage model and adaptive two-stage model, respectively. {To determine the value of the fully flexible approach, we also introduce the relative value of the multi-stage approach (RVMS) by defining $\text{RVMS (\%)} = (V^{TS} - V^{MS})/V^{TS} \times 100\%$.
+Furthermore, we define another performance metric that compares the relative value of the adaptive two-stage in comparison to both two-stage and multi-stage stochastic programming as follows: